imtiajahammad/TypeScriptDemo/README.md

   - Import/export
   - Compiling Typescript to different JS version

+# Angular Introduction
+  - Installing Angular CLI
+  - Create new empty workspace using CLI
+  - Create a workspace with default app
+  - Workspace walthrough
+  - Introduction to mono-repo

 # WORKFLOW
   - Check if node is installed, otherwise install node